lmfit/uncertainties/doc/index.rst

 expression.

-The :mod:`uncertainties` package **takes the pain and complexity out** of dealing with uncertainty calculations.
+The :mod:`uncertainties` package **takes the pain and complexity out** of uncertainty calculations.
 Error propagation is not to be feared anymore!

 Whatever the complexity of the calculation, this package returns the result with its uncertainty as predicted by linear `error propagation